 Best Domain Registrar

-This week's category is domain registrars—see who the favorite is, and if you didn't get a chance to vote, add your choice in the comments.
+This week's category is domain registrars—see who wins!

-Strangely only three companies were submitted in the nomination round for this category (so most of the votes went to "other".
-Here's the breakdown:

 - Namecheap: 22%